Camp Schedules and Reminders

 Week 2

-Participants will complete a five-day placement on site at one of our summer camp locations to apply what they’ve learned and gain more practical experience as a camp program leader.
+Participants will complete a week-long placement on site at one of our summer camp locations to apply what they’ve learned and gain more practical experience as a camp program leader.

 Leader in Training – Senior